When is the best time to visit Las Vegas?

 National Finals Rodeo – Early December

-There are many international travels that attend this event with the majority of contestants coming from the US, Brazil, France, and Canada.
-The competition has been held in Las Vegas for 33 years and in 2016, 170,996 people attended the 10 days of competition with the event being sold out every year.
+Many international travelers attend this event, with most contestants coming from the US, Brazil, France, and Canada.
+The competition has been held in Las Vegas for 33 years, and in 2016, 170,996 people attended the ten days of competition, with the event being sold out every year.

-Total prize money to be won at this event equals $10 Million and the excitement draws very large crowds.
-Hotels to avoid during this time are located near the Thomas & Mack Center including Trump International, The Palazzo, and MGM if you want to avoid the rodeo action.
+The total prize money to be won at this event equals $10 Million, and the excitement draws very large crowds.

 Trade Shows – Throughout the Year